 Stitching Centers: Protecting Christian Girls

-Throughout the world, and especially in South Asian countries like Afghanistan, Pakistan, and India, young girls are the most vulnerable members of these societies.
-From the cradle to the grave, women are viewed not much more than property owned by her father, husband, and in some cases, even strangers.
+Throughout the world, and especially in South Asian countries like Afghanistan, Pakistan, and India, young girls are the most vulnerable members of society.
+From the cradle to the grave, women are viewed with less importance, usually seen more as property owned by their fathers and husbands.

-One of the ways that Harvest the Nations has attempted to offer protection to Christian girls is through establishing sewing centers in the heart of Christian neighborhoods.
-Many of these girls are poorly educated and have little skill to offer to gain good employment.
-So some of these girls rely on low skill labor as house servants wealthier Muslim household, which puts them in proximity to potential abuse.
+One of the ways that Harvest the Nations has helped protect Christian girls is by establishing a sewing centers in the heart of an impoverished neighborhoods.
+Because many of these girls are poorly educated and possess little skill to offer gainful employment.
+These girls find themselves hired as maids for wealthy households where they are often vulnerable to sexual predation.

-By opening a sewing center, vulnerable Christian girls can learn a valuable skill that will not only empower them to help provide for their families, it also removes them from the danger of sexual abuse by allowing them to work in the safety of their own homes.
-These centers also provides a place where the girls can be spiritually feed by a local pastors and their teachers
+By opening a sewing center, these girls are able to obtain a valuable skill that will not only help protect them form assault, but it will also help them provide income for their families.
+These centers also provides a place where the girls can be spiritually feed by a local pastors and their teachers.
+By partnering with our ministry, your prayers and support will help protect these girls, and improve their chances for a happier life.

 The First of Many: The Revival Stitch Center

-Harvest The Nations would like to thank Restoration House Church in Anderson, South Carolina for sponsoring the first sewing center.
+Harvest The Nations would like to thank Restoration House Church in Anderson, South Carolina for sponsoring the Revival Stich Center.
 In single day, the congregation’s heart was stirred, and they gave cheerfully and abundantly.
 From their generosity, twelve sewing machines were purchased.
 This video was made to celebrate the graduation of the center’s first class.